 As per the Hindu Calendar , Bhai Dooj is celebrated on the second day of the bright fortnight (Shukla Paksha) in the Hindu month Kartik.

-The festival of Bhaiya Dooj is an indicator of the sweet bond of a brother and sister.
+The festival of Bhai Dooj is an indicator of the sweet bond of a brother and sister.
 Bhai Dooj shows the affection and care that sisters have for their brothers.
-On this Bhai Dooj in 2015, show your loving brothers how much you love them and care for them.
+On this Bhai Dooj, show your loving brothers how much you love them and care for them.

-However, there are other names also for this festival that are Bhatri Ditya, Yama Dwitiya, Bhathru Dwithiya.
+However, there are other names also for this festival that are Bhatri Ditya, Yama Dwitiya, Bhatru Dwitiya.
 But, no matter what the name of the festival is, the only thing is that nothing in this world could change the love between a brother and a sister.

-Now, before celebrating the festival of Bhai Tika in 2015, we should know the reason behind the celebrations of Bhai Dooj.
-Hence, let’s take a look at the legend associated with Bhai Duj festival.
+Now, before celebrating the festival of Bhai Tika, we should know the reason behind the celebrations of Bhai Dooj.
+Hence, let’s take a look at the legend associated with Bhai Dooj festival.

 There have been many famous legends behind celebrating Bhai Phota, but the two most important ones are mentioned below: